pooja-bhavani/CKA/kubernetes-challenge/Day6/Readme.md

 ---

 > Each post you write your just learning a tool; your building a career.
-Every YAML error you fix today makes me a more valuable engineer tomorrow.
+Every YAML error you fix today makes you a more valuable engineer tomorrow.

 Happy Learning
 *TrainWithShubham*